Imamate of Futa Toro: Jihad

 Abdul Kader became the first Almamy of the theocratic Almamyate of Futa Toro.
 He encouraged construction of mosques, and pursued an aggressive policy towards his neighbors.
 The Torodbe prohibited the trade in slaves on the river.
 In 1785 they obtained an agreement from the French to stop trading in Muslim slaves and to pay customs duties to the state.
 Abdul Kader defeated the emirates of Trarza and Brakna to the north, but was defeated and captured when he attacked the Wolof states of Cayor and Waalo around 1797.
 After his release the jihad impetus had been lost.
 By the time of Abdul Kader's death in 1806 the state was dominated by a few elite Torodbe families.

 Government

 The Almamyate was ruled by an Almamy elected, from a group of eligible lineages, by an electoral council, which contained a fixed core and a fluctuating periphery of members.
-Two families were eligible for the throne, the Wane family of Mbumba and the Ly family of Jaaba.

-Almamys continued to be enthronized in Futa Toro throughout the twentieth century, but by then the role had become ceremonial.
+Multiple figures from 4 different clans took up the title of almamy (Ly, Dia, Kane, and Wan).
+Almamys continued to be enthroned in Futa Toro throughout the 20th century, but by then the role had become ceremonial.

-The Almamyate survived through the twentieth century, albeit in a much weaker state.
 The kingdom was ruled officially by the Almamy, but effective control lay with regional chiefs of the central provinces who possessed considerable land, followers and slaves.
 The struggle of various coalitions of electors and eligibles further hastened the decline of the Almamyate.

-In the middle of the nineteenth century, the Futa Toro was threatened by the French under the leadership of Governor Louis Faidherbe.
+In the middle of the 19th century, the Futa Toro was threatened by the French under the leadership of Governor Louis Faidherbe.
 The Almamyate at this time was divided into three parts.
 The Central region contained the seat of the elected Almamy, subject to a council of 18 electors.
 The west, called the Toro region, was administered by the Lam-Toro.
 The east, called the Futa Damga was theoretically administered by a chief called El-Feki, but in practice he had only nominal authority.
+The Almamyate survived through the 20th century, albeit in a much weaker state.